kevinfrei/EMP/README.md

 ### Other

-- Cache/save media-sourced album covers
+- Cache/save media-sourced album covers for read-only data sources
 - Testing!
 Testing!
 Testing!

 ### "Other" communication